 |1353-present.||Online only.||FLARE website

-The database is searchable by keyword (free text), by title, by date, by the location at which the treaty was concluded, and by the country or organization which serves as the depository for the treaty.
+The database may be searched by keyword (free text), by date of conclusion, and by the location at which the treaty was concluded.

 |Multilateral Treaty Calendar (Wiktor)